 - financial issues with cashflow, capital or cost pressures

 - reputational damage

-For example, the possibility of a US company buying one of your European competitors would constitute a strategic risk.
+For example, the possibility of a US company buying one of your UK competitors would constitute a strategic risk.
 Such an acquisition would give the US company a distribution arm in the UK, making them a direct competitor.
 In this situation, you might want to consider:

 - any US companies which have the cash/share price to do this

 - any UK competitors that are likely takeover targets - eg due to financial problems